 Lightning Struck Tree Damage

 Lightning damage in trees varies widely.
 Sometimes, a tree splinters or shatters when hit.
 In other trees, lightning blows off a strip of bark.
-Still others appear undamaged, yet suffer unseen root injury that will kill them in short order.
+Still, others appear undamaged, yet suffer unseen root injuries that will kill them in short order.